|Stats & Records||Contact AUA||American Ultrarunning

 |Rae Clark (2011)||Park Barner (2012)||Frank Bozanich (2013)||Donna Hudson (2014)|

-Click on an Inductee name to be taken to their Bio
+Click on an Inductee to jump to his/her Bio

 Corbitt and Kiddy Inaugural Inductees